-The human mind has great cognitive skills, however image recognition for a computer is a very difficult task.
-The primary reason which makes this problem tough is that unlike humans who have a sense of depth, for machines, images are just some sort of numerical values.
+The human mind has great cognitive skills, however, image recognition for a computer is a very difficult task.
+The primary reason which makes this problem tough is that, unlike humans who have a sense of depth, for machines, images are just some sort of numerical value.
 Image processing algorithms perform recognition by looking at the patterns in the digital images.
 This can be used to perform multiple tasks, such as:

-- Biometrics: Many companies allow biometric-based entry-exit or attendance system.
+- Biometrics: Many companies allow biometric-based entry-exit or attendance systems.
 Doing so is more preferred over facial recognition techniques before storing biometric information is comparatively easier and faster.

 Machine Learning Application #6: Virtual Personal Assistants

-Many companies are now utilising VPAs to incorporate chatbots to provide quicker solution to the customer’s most frequently asked queries and to reduce the number of queries that need to be manually resolved by the customer service team.
+Many companies are now utilizing VPAs to incorporate chatbots to provide a quicker solution to the customer’s most frequently asked queries and to reduce the number of queries that need to be manually resolved by the customer service team.

 Machine Learning Application #7: Video Surveillance

-Video surveillance systems have been in use since a long time to track people and detect unusual behaviour.
+Video surveillance systems have been in use for a long time to track people and detect unusual behavior.
 But imagine a single person monitoring multiple video cameras!
-It is boring and a difficult job, reducing the real-time effectiveness of surveillance task.
+It is boring and a difficult job, reducing the real-time effectiveness of surveillance tasks.

-Machine learning applications help track individuals in the frame using object detection and object tracking techniques and give alerts of anomalous behaviours to human attendants, who can take over and help avoid mishaps.
+Machine learning applications help track individuals in the frame using object detection and object tracking techniques and give alerts of anomalous behaviors to human attendants, who can take over and help avoid mishaps.

 Machine Learning Application #8: Sentiment Analysis

-Human beings are emotional and their emotions determine their actions at the particular time.
+Human beings are emotional and their emotions determine their actions at a particular time.
 Hence, it becomes essential for good products to cater according to the current mood of the customer.

 It is a real-time machine learning application that is used predominately to determine the user sentiments in the reviews, decision-making, etc. The following image shows a sentiment analysis done on the tweets as input and their respective outputs.